ember-learn/ember-blog/content/introducing-subteams.md

 this one is the newest and may require some explanation.

-We intentionally did not call this subteam _Documentation_, because documentation is just one part of how new users learn to use Ember.
+We intentionally did not call this subteam _Documentation_, because documentation is only one part of how new users learn to use Ember.
 People start learning the second they land on the website homepage, or when they see a presentation at their local user group.